 The principal productions were pumping and winding machinery, Chilean mills, Cornish crushers, air compressors and general machinery for the mining industry, amongst which was the Bickle Rock Drill.
 They also manufactured marine and Lancashire boilers up to a maximum of 7 feet 6 inches in diameter by 30 feet in length.
 There was a large graving dock within Millbay Docks, where the Company carried out marine engine and ship repairs.
 About 270 men were employed at the end of the nineteenth century.

-In 1935 Bickle's took over Messrs Davey, Sleep and Company, the agricultural machinery manufacturers, and in 1946 the business changed its name to Messrs Bickle Engineering Company Ltd.
+In 1935 Bickle's took over Messrs Davey, Sleep and Company, the agricultural machinery manufacturers, and in 1946 the business changed its name to Messrs Bickle Engineering Company Limited.

-Messrs Bickle Engineering Company Ltd (presumably as part of Messrs Willoughby (Plymouth) Ltd) closed down at Millbay Docks on Friday November 29th 1969.
-The liquidation of the Company was then dealt with by Mr J T Raybould, of Messrs John W Hinks & Company, chartered accountants, of 36a Waterloo Street, Birmingham.
+Messrs Bickle Engineering Company Limited (presumably as part of Messrs Willoughby (Plymouth) Limited) closed down at Millbay Docks on Friday November 29th 1969.
+The liquidation of the Company was then dealt with by Mr J T Raybould, of Messrs John W Hinks and Company, chartered accountants, of 36a Waterloo Street, Birmingham.